vinc3m1/RoundedImageView/README.md

 Gradle
 ----
-RoundedImageView is available on Maven Central as well as [Ark](https://github.com/ark/ark).
+RoundedImageView is available on Maven Central.

 Add the following to your `build.gradle` to use:
 ```